How to Develop the Cynicism and Curiosity Required to Navigate Towards Your Best Skin

 Drugs are technically supposed to be tested and pre-approved, but over 85,000 chemicals have been introduced into commerce since WWII, and less than 10% of those have been tested for safety in human health.

 In contrast, cosmetics companies do not have to get FDA approval before they launch products on the market.
 So who is responsible for the safety of the products?
-The companies:

 "Neither the law nor FDA regulations require specific tests to demonstrate the safety of individual products or ingredients.
 The law also does not require cosmetic companies to share their safety information with FDA."

 The FDA says that it regularly advises "manufacturers to use whatever testing is necessary to ensure the safety of their products and ingredients."
 Emphasis on the word "whatever."

 Pause.
 Maybe you're thinking "ok, so they don't pre-approve, but there are laws that regulate once on the market, so the FDA can enforce once the product is out, and companies will therefore be disincentivized from creating harmful or misleading products."